arwingar/NFL_stats/README.txt

           Pylance (Microsoft, Language Support)
   (4) Create/navigate to the directory in which to store the files you downloaded
-        if not already created, run this command in command prompt: mkdir dbconnect if you're downloading this all the files in this repo, dbconnect folder is already created move this folder to the directory you are currently in (shown in command prompt) start Visual Studio Code and open a folder using the File -> Open folder
+        if not already created, run this command in command prompt: mkdir dbconnect add file 'connection.py' to the newly created dbconnect folder along with 'graphics.py' start Visual Studio Code and open a folder File -> Open folder
           choose the folder you just created
-          click 'Open File' and open the file 'connection.py' that you downloaded from this repo (5) Create a virtual environment
+          click 'Open File' and open file 'connection.py' (5) Create a virtual environment
         open terminal menu with View -> Terminal run this command: python -m venv .venv